-The City of Marysville will be offering grants to neighborhoods, community groups, and local businesses to improve their neighborhoods or other areas of the community.
+The City of Marysville will be offering grants to neighborhoods, community groups, and local businesses (businesses must be located from the south city limit north to 8th St., and the west city limit east to Alder Ave.) to improve their neighborhoods or other areas of the community.
 The program seeks to partner with homeowners, residents, and local business owners in the downtown area to beautify and provide improvements in the community.
-Marysville's CBP program is accepting applications for project proposals for 2018.
+Marysville’s CBP program is accepting applications for project proposals for 2019.
 This is a competitive grant offering.
 Applications will be reviewed by a grant review committee that will score the applications and make the award selection.
-The committee will then present their recommendations to Marysville City Council for approval in June of 2018.
-Applications are due by Friday, May 25th at 5:00 p.m.
+The committee will then present their recommendations to Marysville City Council for approval in July of 2019.
+Applications are due by Friday, June 28 at 5:00 p.m.

 Businesses eligible for grant funding must be located within the City of Marysville Downtown area, specifically from the south city limit north to 8th St., and the west city limit east to Alder Ave.
 Projects must meet code requirements, follow all local and state laws, and follow all current design standards.
-Newly constructed building are not eligible for funding.
+Newly constructed buildings, standard maintenance, rebranding or expansion projects are not eligible for funding.
 If an applicant is not the building owner, it is the responsibility of the applicant to ensure all approvals for the proposed work are obtained before submitting the application.
 Documentation of approvals must be provided with the application.
-Applications that impact multiple businesses with a shared frontage or are located side-by-side in a business are are encouraged.
-All projects must occur on the exterior of the building such as facade, sign or other exterior beautification projects.
-Examples of eligible projects include: painting or facade material upgrades; decorative or significant lighting upgrades; signage; awnings; permanent, affixed building decorative elements; enhancements or changes to trim materials of the building; window, door, or storefront upgrades in public view for aesthetic purposes; structural improvements to the building facade; masonry work or carpentry/molding/trim improvements; restoration of details in historic or older buildings; other uses may be suggested.
+Applications that impact multiple business with a shared frontage or are located side-by-side in a business area are highly encouraged.
+All projects must occur on the exterior of the building such as façade, sign or other exterior beautification projects.
+Examples of eligible projects are:

-Up to $7,500.00 for larger projects or $5,000.00 for those that have previously received CBP funds.
+Up to $7,500.00 for larger projects and first time grant recipients or $5,000.00 for those that have previously received CBP funds.
+Applicants that have been awarded funds and submitted for reimbursement in two previous grant cycles are not eligible and will not be considered for funding.
 Funds are awarded on a reimbursement basis upon completion of the project.
 To enhance accountability and ensure projects provide value to the community, projects which fail to deliver on their initial goals may be denied reimbursement.
 A city staff representative will be assigned to work with each awardee.

 Applicants that are awarded funding must seek prior approval before changing any plans related to grant funds that will impact the delivery of the project’s stated goal, change the stated goal, or change the cost of the project.
 Failure to do so will risk the loss of reimbursable funds.
 Applicants will be expected to coordinate with city staff to ensure that project improvements are performed consistent with their applications.
 In addition, any improvements that are proposed for installation on city property or street right of way will require approval and coordination with city personnel.
 Reimbursable expenses must be reviewed with city staff prior to initiating work with the vendor or contractor.
 The property must be regularly maintained to preserve the value of the improvements.
 Any additional costs incurred are the responsibility of the applicant.